 Committed to Inclusion and Diversity:

 At the University of North Florida we are committed to providing an inclusive and welcoming environment for all.
 We shall not commit or permit discrimination or harassment on the basis of race, color, religion, age, disability, gender, sexual orientation, marital status, national origin or veteran status in any educational, employment, social or recreational program or activity offered by the University.
-Visit the Equal Opportunity and Diversity website at Equal Opportunity and Diversity Statement to learn additional information.
+Visit the Equal Opportunity and Inclusion website at Equal Opportunity and Inclusion Statement to learn additional information.